rpp28-fec-taiko/atelier/README.md

 Go to http://localhost:3000 to view the project.

 ## To make changes to the project, follow the above steps to intialize the project:
-Add an upstream remote to your project pointing to Project Atelier - Team Takio by runnning the following commands:
+Add an upstream remote to your project pointing to Project Atelier - Team Taiko by runnning the following commands:
 ```
 git remote add upstream https://github.com/rpp28-fec-taiko/atelier.git
 git pull upstream main